 With my clients, I use a protein source that helps boost thyroid function instead of hurting it.

 The protein source I’m referring to is Collagen Protein.

 Here are a few reasons I use Collagen Protein Powder with my clients…

 - It’s rich in the anti-inflammatory amino-acid glycine (collagen protein contains 29% glycine as opposed to whey protein’s 1.8%.)

 - It balances other thyroid-suppressive amino acids.

-- And ultimately, it helps support health thyroid function.
+- And ultimately, it helps support healthy thyroid function.

 Want to learn more about the benefits of Collagen Protein and how it can help boost and protect your thyroid?

 I talk more about this and how to use collagen as part of your healthy thyroid diet in this post about “5 Ways to Boost Your Thyroid with 35 Grams of Collagen per Day”.